-- Thirdly, click ok Copy under the Clipboard category.
+- Click on Copy under the Clipboard category.
 Or, you can use the keyboard shortcut Ctrl + C to copy the cells.

 - After that, choose the cells where you want to paste the data without the formula.

-- Then, similarly again, go to the Home tab and click on the Paste drop-down menu.
+- Similarly again, go to the Home tab and click on the Paste drop-down menu.

 - Now, select the second option on the Paste Value, which is Values & Number Formatting.

 This will paste all the values without the formula.